Defensible space theory: Intention

 The intention of physical features is to create a sense of territorialism in community members which will ensure a safe living environment for those that care for it.
 Defensible space works with a hierarchy of living and community spaces.
 According to the theory, housing developments that evoke territorialism are "the strongest deterrents to criminal and vandal activity."
 Housing should be grouped in such a way that members feel a mutual benefit.
 Also to deter crime, areas should be defined for function, paths should be defined for movement, outdoor areas should be juxtaposed with homes, and indoor spaces should visually provide for close watch of outside areas.

 Newman holds that through good design, people should not only feel comfortable questioning what is happening in their surroundings, but they should feel obligated to do so.
 Any intruder should be able to sense the existence of a watchful community and avoid the situation altogether.
 Criminals fear the likelihood that a resident, upon viewing the intrusion, would then question their actions.
-This is highly effective in neighborhoods that cannot afford a professional crime watch.
+This is highly effective in neighborhoods that cannot afford professional crime watch.

 The defensible space theory is applicable to any type of planned space.
 From low density housing to high rises, the key is the development of a communal area in which residents can "extend the realm of their homes and the zone of felt responsibility."
 Circulation paths and common entry are important aspects of defensible design as well.
 Residents must also feel a need to extend their protective attitudes to locations where property and urban streets and surroundings connect.
 The interfacing between private property and community space should be protected similarly.

 Newman's intent in creating the principles of defensible space is to give the residents of a community control of public spaces that they formerly felt were out of reach.
 In effect, residents care enough for their area to protect it from crime as they would protect their own private property.